wiris/thoth/README.md

 }
 ```

-Notice that ID groups notifications for the same event, so if you want to show a notification for the same event in different languages, you need to create a notification for each language with the same ID.
-The ID is created by you, it's not in the product code either in a database, it's just in the notification file and handled by the client side.
+Notice that ID groups notifications for the same event but different targets (products, languages, etc).

+Request to upload images to `https://assets.officetools.wiris.kitchen/` ([#devops-support](https://wiris.slack.com/archives/C011031UNQL)) if you don't have credentials.
+At least until there is another way to do it.

 ## Who's to Blame